 After removing the pinecones from the oven I did let them cool before placing them in the black buckets.
 I must note here that these black buckets are not safe for food or water storage for human consumption.
 Pleasant Hill Grains actually called me to let me know something about these black buckets.

-Only the black buckets are not BPA FREE and therefore not safe to store food.
+Only the black buckets are not BPA FREE, and therefore not safe to store food.
 All the other colors of buckets are safe to store food and are BPA FREE.
 Can you see the BIG gold writing on the side of the buckets below?
 That’s the warning not to use these for food.
-I’m not storing a lot of these, but I also don’t want to have to go scrounge for pine cones when everyone else wants some too.
+I’m not storing a lot of the pine cones, but I also don’t want to have to go scrounge for pine cones when everyone else wants some too after hearing about my positive experience.

 Gamma Lids on Buckets

-The Gamma lids are a two-piece lid, the ring or band, I guess you would call it, and the awesome screw on lid.
+The Gamma lids are a two-piece lid, the ring or band, I guess you would call it, and the awesome screw-on lid itself.
 You need a rubber mallet and a cloth to carefully tap the “ring or band” on the bucket.
 These are 5-gallon buckets.

 Store Pine Cones with Other Fuel